Is FBS a Scam?

 • Phone number

-• Are you a politically exposed person
+• A politically exposed person status

 Is FBS a Scam